-In early 2009 we officially set up our wedding photography business, having mooted to friends that we wanted to photograph weddings together.
+In early 2009 we officially set up the Lina and Tom wedding photography business, albeit under a different name, having mooted to friends that we wanted to photograph weddings together.
 If you believe in the universe leading your path, you’ll not find it coincidence that two sets of our friends announced their engagements soon after and asked us to shoot their weddings.

 On the 4th July 2009, we packed our gear, nervous yet excited, ready for Fran and Andy’s wedding in Suffolk.
 Fran and Andy had been together since their school days and were long term friends of Tom.
 On the day we relished capturing all the happy faces and the joy and laughter during the ceremony – and we knew our career was born.

 Shortly after one of Lina’s oldest friends Rachel married and we followed this with three further bookings purely through couples finding the website.
 We had lift off.

 Our wedding photography is always about your moments, your memories.
 Yes we want to give you beautiful portraits of yourselves to hang proudly on the wall, but our main intention is always to capture your story.
 Our wedding collections are typically on the larger side because of this, and when we got married ourselves in 2014 it became apparent to us that we had some initial favourites, yet after a year or two these changed.
 These images have deliberately not been re-edited to stay true to our journey too.

 So as part of a series of blogs celebrating our ten years as a wedding photographer, we decided to go back to one couple from each year and ask for three examples of their favourite images straight after the wedding, and what they consider to be their favourites now.
 They could give us as little or thorough explanation as they wished.[/vc_column_text][/vc_column][/vc_row]